tadashibashi/fmod-cmake/README.md

 Please submit an issue for suggestions, requests or bug reports.
 Pull requests are welcome, especially for the following:

-- Support for other platforms (Linux, Mobile, Consoles, etc.)
+- Support for other platforms (Mobile, Consoles, etc.)
 - Added robustness to CMake files fixing bugs and covering edge cases, etc.
 - CMake compilation tests, library and header location checks, provide better error messages